Genesis Healthcare (OTCMKTS:GENN) versus Five Star Senior Living (NASDAQ:FVE) Financial Contrast

 |3.00

-Five Star Senior Living has a consensus price target of $8.00, suggesting a potential upside of 43.11%.
+Five Star Senior Living has a consensus price target of $8.00, indicating a potential upside of 39.86%.
 Given Five Star Senior Living’s higher possible upside, analysts plainly believe Five Star Senior Living is more favorable than Genesis Healthcare.

-This table compares Genesis Healthcare and Five Star Senior Living’s revenue, earnings per share and valuation.
+This table compares Genesis Healthcare and Five Star Senior Living’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue